KledEatsTacos/kledeatstacos-com/README.md

 ## Acknowledgements

-*   This project is an adaptation of the portfolio originally created by [erbilnas](https://github.com/erbilnas/portfolio).
+*   This project is an adaptation of version 5 of the portfolio originally created by [erbilnas](https://github.com/erbilnas/portfolio).
+Many thanks to him for sharing the source code!
-*   Thanks to the creators and maintainers of Nuxt, PrimeVue, and all other open-source libraries used in this project.

----

-*This README was last updated on May 10, 2025.*